LailaSumiyaKhan/Manual_Testing_Project/README.md

 # Manual Testing Task Assesment

-Here is a Manual Testing task both UI and API.The main focus is system testing in an E-commerece platform.
+Here is a Manual Testing task both UI and API.The main focus is system testing in an E-commerce platform.

 # Task Assesment